snonux/foo.zone/gemfeed/2022-12-24-ultrarelearning-java-my-takeaways.md

 [![./2022-12-24-ultrarelearning-java-my-takeaways/learnjava.jpg](./2022-12-24-ultrarelearning-java-my-takeaways/learnjava.jpg)](./2022-12-24-ultrarelearning-java-my-takeaways/learnjava.jpg)

 As a regular participant in the annual Pet Project competition at work, I always try to find a project where I can learn something new.
-In this post, I would like to share my takeaways after revisiting Java (Spoiler: I am still not the biggest Java fan, but Java has its uses).
+In this post, I would like to share my takeaways after revisiting Java.
 You can read about my motivations in my "Creative universe" post:

 [Creative universe](./2022-04-10-creative-universe.md)